 Cooking greens range from the very tender and quick-cooking spinach to the hearty fibrous varieties of kale.
-See the difference and learn how different — and yet similar — they are here.Continue to 2 of 17 below.
+Learn about the difference, similarities, and cooking tips for lots of greens.Continue to 2 of 17 below.

 02 of 17

-Beet greens are almost only available when attached to freshly dug beets as shown above.
+Beet greens are almost only available when attached to freshly dug beets.
 Beets with their greens attached are one of the great deals (two for one!) of buying vegetables at farmers markets.
-If you don't cook them that same day, be sure to separate the greens from the beets and store them separately — the beet roots will continue to drain energy from the beet greens if you don't.
+If you don't cook them that same day, be sure to separate the greens from the beets and store them separately.
+The beetroots will continue to drain energy from the beet greens if you don't.

 03 of 17